 WHERE TO STAY

 Ma Neo’s is the leading B&B in Langa, with great facilities ensuring a comfortable stayover and fantastic traditional food on offer.
-Lunch and dinner available on request and in walking distance of local shebeens.
+Lunch and dinner are available on request and within walking distance of local shebeens.

 Address: Zone 7 St, Langa